microsoft/TemplateStudio/docs/projectTypes/navigationpane.md

 ## Change the icon for an item

 By default every item in the navigation pane is displayed with the symbol for a document.
 When every item has the same icon it is hard to differentiate between them when the navigation panel is collapsed.
-In almost all cases you will want to change the icon used
+In almost all cases you will want to change the icon used.

 ![](../resources/modifications/NavMenu_Different_Symbols.png)